BeanstalkFarms/Beanstalk/projects/ui/README.md

 # See below for environment vars
 yarn start

-# Or: run frontend & serverless functions at http://localhost:8888/
+# Or: Run frontend & serverless functions at http://localhost:8888/
 yarn dev

 # Build and run a static copy of the site